Stigmata (Sri Lankan band): The Ascetic Paradox (2015)

-Nearly Disbanded - The Ultimate Struggle

-Stigmata toured New Zealand in support of the release of the new album, was played out by the organizers and some of the local sponsors and found themselves nearly stranded in New Zealand after the tour.
-The band returned and greater turmoil resulted in the gigantic debt incurred due to the issues that arose from the tour and coupling that with the already disintegrating internal struggles Andrew, Taraka and Lakmal left the band under little given notice.
-Left traumatized and with little hope Suresh and Tennyson forged onwards, Suresh worked strenuously for over 2 years and settled all the debts and loans incurred by the band, while Tennyson kept the spirit of the band going by auditioning members and writing new music.
-It was time to wipe the slate clean.

 A New Era (2018-2021)

 In 2018 Stigmata renewed and refocused were joined by Thisara Dhananjaya on bass (he plays keyboards, guitar, is a talented vocalist and is a producer), Shafeek Shuail on Rhythm Guitars and Udaya Wickremage on drums.
 The band played at the Sri Lankan Comic Con and a string of other shows.
 Udaya was replaced by Hafzel Preena.

 Stigmata entered the digital Asia Video Music Awards and emerged the winners with their single ‘An Idle Mind is the Devil’s Workshop’ and the amazing video by Randy Chris bagging gold.

 Shafer departed a short while after to pursue personal responsibilities.

-At this point Suresh and Tenny decided to go forth as a 4 piece, working on innovating a new sound and marking a new era of the band.
+At this point Suresh and Tenny decided to go forth as a 4-piece, working on innovating a new sound and marking a new era of the band.
 The quartet now consisting of Suresh, Tenny, Thisara and Hafzel released a new anthem “Heavy is the Head that Wears the Crown” to much acclaim, with Kasun Nawaratne producing the single.
 The video was released in dual formats; one featuring local Cosplayers and the other featuring only the band.
 The song was a tribute penned inspired by Marvel’s Avengers: Infinity War and Stigmata was the first Lankan band to have one of their videos aired at a movie premier prior to the film played at the cinema.